RobOntics/robontics.github.io/index.md

 - Submission deadline: July 7, 2023
 - Notification: July 22, 2023
+- Camera ready version: August 14, 2023
 - Workshop: August 28, 2023

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original extended abstract (2-4 pages) or papers (5-8 pages) on topics such as:
+Participants are invited to submit original extended abstract (2-4 pages + references) or papers (5-8 pages + references) on topics such as:

 - Foundational issues:
 	- Are there some ontological approaches better suited than others for autonomous robotics? why?